Intel-bigdata/SSM/docs/smart-server-HA.md

 # The design of Smart Server HA

-SSM supports the configuration of multiple Smart Servers to achieve high availability.
+SSM supports configuring multiple Smart Servers to achieve high availability.

 #### The details of SSM HA